ankush0972/E-Commerce/README.md

 * [x] Payment Gateway

 **Future Scope**
-Currently the website can cater only limited number of requests which can  be further scaled up to reach graeter audience.
+Currently the website can cater only limited number of requests which can  be further scaled up to reach greater audience.